AInstein: Can LLMs Solve Research Problems From Parametric Memory Alone?: Methodology

-\paragraph{Phase 1: Problem Extraction.} Given a scientific abstract $\mathcal{A}$, a \emph{Generalizer} agent $\mathcal{G}$ (an LLM prompted with a specific role) produces a distilled problem statement $\mathcal{P}$.
-The central goal is to create a high-quality problem formulation that is both faithful to the original challenge and free of solution-specific artifacts.
-To this end, $\mathcal{G}$ is explicitly instructed to maximize \textbf{abstraction} and \textbf{fidelity} while minimizing \textbf{ambiguity} and \textbf{solution leakage} (as defined in our evaluation criteria).
-This constraint is critical to prevent the agent from simply paraphrasing the solution from the abstract, thereby ensuring the subsequent solving task is non-trivial.
-Formally, the process is: $\mathcal{P} = \mathcal{G}(\mathcal{A}; \mathcal{M}_i, \mathcal{M}_e)$.
+Before invoking \textsc{AInstein}, we preprocess each scientific abstract into a solution-free problem statement.
+Given an abstract $\mathcal{A}$, a \textbf{Generalizer} agent $\mathcal{G}$ (an LLM prompted with a specific role) produces a distilled problem statement $\mathcal{P}$.
+The goal is to create a formulation that is faithful to the original research challenge while being free of solution-specific artifacts.
+To this end, $\mathcal{G}$ is instructed to maximize \textbf{abstraction} and \textbf{fidelity} while minimizing \textbf{ambiguity} and \textbf{solution leakage} (as defined in our evaluation criteria).
+This constraint prevents the agent from paraphrasing the solution, ensuring the subsequent solving task is non-trivial.
+Formally: $\mathcal{P} = \mathcal{G}(\mathcal{A}; \mathcal{M}_i, \mathcal{M}_e)$.
+The full Generalizer prompt is in Appendix~\ref{app:prompts} (Prompt~\ref{prompt:generalizer}).
+Ground-truth solutions are extracted in a similar fashion from the ICLR papers; we treat the published approach as the canonical solution and use it as the reference against which Rediscovery is measured.